 Inside is a community space where festivals and events are held throughout the year.
 Salt, Festival Of The Sea And Environment, International Women’s Day, Normal?
 Festival of the Brain, the Folkestone Book Festival are all based here.
 The Folkestone Fringe works with Creative Folkestone to spread performances and experiences in venues across Folkestone.

-The Folkestone Quarterhouse attracts Britain’s favourite comedians, actors and performance companies; as a result we get to see the likes of Lucy Porter, Mark Steel and more.
+The Folkestone Quarterhouse attracts Britain’s favourite comedians, actors and performance companies; past and future guests have been Lucy Porter, Mark Steel and more.
 Live showings of National Theatre and Royal Opera House events mean we have a chance to see West End performances in Folkestone.
 The 250 seat venue is also a great place to see a wide variety of films.

 In addition to professional performances, there are workshops and holiday clubs for young people in dance, acting and the creative arts.